Kulisujin/Ark-Survival-Evolved-Cross-Ark-Chat/README.md

 The network Local IP must be manually entered.
   In ASM, this option is "Local IP" under Administration.

-RCOM must be enabled.
+RCON must be enabled.
   In ASM, this option is "Enable RCON" under Administration.

-.
+‎

 Usage